github/codeql/docs/codeql/codeql-for-visual-studio-code/using-the-codeql-model-editor.rst

 #.
 Open your CodeQL workspace in VS Code, for example, the ``vscode-codeql-starter`` workspace.
    If you haven't updated the ``ql`` submodule for a while, update it from ``main`` to ensure that you have the queries used to gather data for the model editor.
 #.
 Open the CodeQL extension and select the CodeQL database that you want to model from the "Databases" section of the left side pane.
 #.
 In the left side panel, expand the "CodeQL method modeling" section and click **Start modeling** to display the model editor.
-Alternatively, use the command palette to run the “CodeQL: Open Model Editor (Beta)” command
+Alternatively, use the command palette to run the “CodeQL: Open Model Editor (Beta)” command.
 #.
 The CodeQL model editor runs a series of telemetry queries to identify APIs in the code and the editor is displayed in a new tab.
 #.
 When the telemetry queries are complete, the APIs that have been identified are shown in the editor.